shabiqghazi/crud-nodejs/README.md

 # crud-nodejs
 Simple CRUD App using Node js, Express, and MongoDB

-This app using this following dependencies:
+This app is using this following dependencies:
 - express
 - morgan
 - nodemon